AdiKumar47/IBM-Praktikum/README.md

 The 'data1.json'-file and the 'rateLimitingSimulation.py'-file need to be in the same folder!

-You need to install flask aswell.
+You need to install 'flask' aswell.

 Also write the following in your json-body of the app your using (eg.  "Insomnia"):